How to see the forest despite the trees: Switching games

 \section{Switching games}

-Shannon (see \cite{Gardner}) introduced a two-person game on connected undirected graphs with two specified nodes $s$ and $t$.
+Another, somewhat surprising application of disjoint spanning trees is the Switching game invented by Shannon~ (see \cite{Gardner}).
+He introduced a two-person game on connected undirected graphs with two specified nodes $s$ and $t$.
 The players, Short and Cut, alternately tag an untagged edge, as long as there are untagged edges.
 Short wins if she tagged all edges of an $st$-path, and Cut wins if she tagged all edges of a cut separating $s$ and $t$.

 A special case of the switching game is the Bridge-It game of Gale played on a square grid \cite{Gale2009}.
 A matroidal extension is due to Lehman \cite{Lehman1964} while Edmonds \cite{Edmonds65b} described a general framework to explore the link between Lehman's results and the theorem \ref{TNW} of Nash-Williams and Tutte.